FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso.md

 When migrating from a platform with SSO like Disqus, you will already have users and their comments.

-Comments are imported as part of your migration, either by the API, our import UI, or customer support.
-The import UI is preferred if it supports the platform you are migrating from, as it incorporates error handling, avatar and media extraction and uploads, and a batch job monitoring system.
+Comments are imported as part of your migration, either by the API, our Import UI, or customer support.
+The Import UI is preferred if it supports the platform you are migrating from, as it incorporates error handling, avatar and media extraction and uploads, and a batch job monitoring system.

 The users themselves are added automatically when viewing comment threads for the first time.
 Alternatively, they can be pre-added via the API, but this work does not have